animo/easy-ssi/demos/README.md

 # Demos

 A collection of current demo's for the Easy-SSI project.
-Demo's should show real-world application use of Aries Framework JavaScript.
+Demo's should show real-world application use of Aries Framework JavaScript and the potential that plugins/presets can offer.

 ## [Chat application](https://www.youtube.com/watch?v=wW4HSZZ2kSk)